-As a small business, you might invest a lot of energy, time, and money in keeping momentum on your blog, yet you fail to achieve results and attract the right kind of people.
+As a small business, you might invest a lot of energy, time, and money in keeping momentum on your blog, yet you fail to achieve results and get people reading.

 There are a few reasons why that happens.
-On the one hand, you might write about all kinds of stuff that make little sense for your audience.
-On the other one, you might have trouble keeping up with the tempo, so the blog quickly turns into an abandoned ship that pollutes the digital waters.
+On the one hand, you might write about topics that make little sense for your audience.
+On the other, you might have trouble keeping up with the tempo, so the blog quickly turns into an abandoned ship that gets rusty with each passing day.

-In this article, I’ll guide you through how to identify the blog posts that are most relevant to your audience, what are the next steps after publishing a post, and how to differentiate yourself and your business through your blog.
+In this article, I’ll guide you through identifying the blog posts that are most relevant to your audience, the next steps after publishing a post, and how to differentiate yourself and your business through your blog.

 Let’s get to it.

-- Your blog is not (just) a self-promo channel
+- Your company blog is not (just) a self-promo channel

 - Writing the blog post is just the start

 #1.
-Your blog is not (just) a self-promo channel
+Your company blog is not (just) a self-promo channel

 Writing a blog post about how great your products or services are or about what an amazing business you have is not the sustainable route to go.